lcastrooliveira/docker-protractor-skeleton/README.md

 ## Getting Started

 In order to run this project you must have docker and docker-compose installed.
-You also need export your UID to variable called USER in order to npm download dependencies with your user name.
+You also need export your UID to variable called USER_ID in order to npm download dependencies with your user name.
 The sequence of commands are the following:

 ```
-export USER=${UID}
+export USER_ID=${UID}
 docker-compose up protractor-tests
 ```